WELCOME TO GMS ACCOUNTING ONLINE HELP

 - Click on Edit

---If your debits and credits are in different columns, leave the field next to Amount blank and enter the applicable column letter for each next to Credit and Debit. - Click on Save edit.
+--If the debits and credits are in different columns, leave the field next to Amount blank and enter the applicable column letter for each next to Credit (E.) and Debit(F.). - G. Enter the column for the Description of the transaction

 Import: Click on the Import button, and it will import the data.
-When the data is imported, it will give you a list of any deposits, checks or miscellaneous debits that were found in the bank file that were not found in your GL.
-It is very important that you print those out for reference during the reconciliation, since they are not saved in the database.
+When the data is imported, it will give a list of any deposits, checks or miscellaneous debits that were found in the bank file that were not found in the GL.

 Note: if you use supplement #405 A/P Direct Deposit, you will notice on the listing of miscellaneous items found in bank file but not on the GL that the total amount of each A/P direct deposit file will be listed.
 The description of these amounts should include ACH Settlement.
 These items can be ignored since you know they cleared the bank on the settlement date.
 This of course is assuming the date is in your current month reconciliation.